 7 – The vision is bigger than me

 Ah, oh yes!
 People with big hearts are often motivated by things that go far beyond their personal needs.
 Or in some cases, the need to show appreciation to your parents for raising such a top-notch kid may be your motivation and sole purpose for living.

 Either way, this shows the interview panel that you’re able to think about other people and that you’re not self-centered.
 I know, that’s pretty rare these days – especially with everyone competing to get to that corner office.
 It can be a dog-eat-dog world in corporate.

 I don’t care how perfect your mom thinks you are, but we all have shortfalls and make mistakes.
 If you’re the type of person that’s motivated by identifying and improving on whatever the concern is, it says a lot about your personality and the type of characteristics you have.

-Very few people like admitting when they’ve made a mistake, and even less are willing to go back to that very issue and improve on it.
-There are already too many overly-confident and egotistical people in the workplace, you’d be an absolute unicorn if you’re on the other side of the spectrum – many companies could do with one or two of those.
+Very few people like admitting when they’ve made a mistake, and even fewer are willing to go back to that very issue and improve on it.
+There are already too many overly confident and egotistical people in the workplace, you’d be an absolute unicorn if you’re on the other side of the spectrum – many companies could do with one or two of those.

 9 – Meeting and interacting with new people

 Instead of giving the regular “I’m a people person and I work well independently and within a team” speech (trust me, all interviewers have heard that one before), rather speak about how engaging with other people can be beneficial.

 For example, talk about something you might’ve learned from a former colleague, a client, whatever the case might be, and THEN, highlight how you’re still putting it to use.
 Being motivated by such interactions suggests that not only are you open to learning and respecting different viewpoints, but it also highlights how flexible and adaptive you are.

 That’s a bonus and will definitely make your life easier if you understand how to carry yourself in different settings and environments.